Contrastive Explanations for Argumentation-Based Conclusions: Introduction

 Contrastiveness is central to local explanations \cite{Lipton90,Miller18,Miller19}: when people ask \emph{`Why P?'}, they often mean \emph{`Why P rather than Q?'} -- here $P$ is called the \emph{fact} and $Q$ is called the \emph{foil}~\cite{Lipton90}.
 The answer to the question is then to explain as many of the differences between fact and foil as possible.
 Like for XAI in general, much of the research on contrastive explanations is done in the context of machine learning (e.g. \cite{DhurandharCLTTSD18,StepinACP21contrastive,vdWaaRDBN18}).
 In the literature on formal argumentation, there has been no such work, the existing work focusing on \emph{`Why is argument A (not) acceptable?'} instead of the contrastive question \emph{`Why is argument A acceptable and argument B not?'} (or vice versa).
-While there are other forms of contrastive questions, we choose this one since it is intuitive, allows for a variety of foils and it can be interesting for both expert and lay users of an argumentation-based application.
+While there are other forms of contrastive questions, we choose this one since it is intuitive, allows for a variety of foils and it can be interesting for both expert and lay users of an application.

 To study contrastive explanations for argumentation-based conclusions, we extend the basic framework from~\cite{BorgB20basic}.
-With that framework, explanations for accepted and non-accepted arguments or formulas can be formulated in a variety of ways, e.g., by only returning necessary or sufficient arguments~\cite{BorgB21NecSuff}.
+With that framework, explanations for accepted and non-accepted arguments or formulas can be formulated in a variety of ways.
 The main idea of the introduced contrastive explanations is that these return the common elements of the basic acceptance explanation of the fact and the basic non-acceptance explanation of the foil (or vice versa).
-By taking into account the foil, the explanation is tailored towards a specific explanation direction and other possible explanations that are not relevant for this direction are not included.
 We show that in almost all situations these explanations are meaningful, i.e., that such common elements exist.
-Moreover, in the context of a real-life application at the Dutch National Police, we show that contrastive explanations can be smaller than the basic explanations, by requesting an explanation for a specific exception to a rule rather than all possible exceptions.
 Additionally we show that, due to the explicit notion of conflict within argumentation, we can provide contrastive explanations when the foil is not explicitly known.
 This is an advantage of formal argumentation, since determining the foil is a challenge for an AI system.